 - Permanent hoarse or weak voice due to nerve damage.

 If you have hyperthyroidism, your doctor may prescribe medication — such as an iodine and potassium solution — to control your thyroid function and lower the bleeding risk after surgery.

 You may need to avoid eating and drinking for a certain period of time before surgery, as well, to avoid anesthesia complications.
 Your doctor will provide specific instructions.

 Before your scheduled surgery, ask a friend or loved one to help you get home after the procedure.
 Be sure to leave jewelry and valuables at home.

 Surgeons typically perform thyroidectomy during general anesthesia, so you won't be conscious during the procedure.
 The anesthesiologist or anesthetist gives you an anesthetic medication as a gas — to breathe through a mask — or injects a liquid medication into a vein.
 A breathing tube will then be placed in your trachea to assist breathing throughout the procedure.

 The surgical team places several monitors on your body to help make sure that your heart rate, blood pressure and blood oxygen remain at safe levels throughout the procedure.
 These monitors include a blood pressure cuff on your arm and heart-monitor leads attached to your chest.

 During the procedure

-Once you're unconscious, the surgeon makes a small incision in the center of your neck or a series of incisions some distance from the thyroid, depending on the surgical technique he or she uses.
+Once you're unconscious, the surgeon makes a cut (incision) low in the center of your neck.
+It can often be placed in a skin crease where it will be difficult to see after the incision heals.
 All or part of the thyroid gland is then removed, depending on the reason for the surgery.